plow-technologies/rescript-linter/README.md

 module type HASRULE = sig
   val meta : meta
-  val lint : linter list
+  val linters : linter list
 end
 ```

 - `meta` allows you to define name and the rule description
--
-- then you should write the `lint` function that receive the AST based on type `t` and this function should return either `LintOk` or `LintError`
+- `linters` are list of functions that receive AST and these functions should either return `LintOk` or `LintError`.
+  - it is a list of linters because sometimes it is convenience to be able to parse at different type of AST node.
+  - see `lib/rules/DisallowModuleRule.ml` for an example of this.

 #### Rule with options